TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 ====================================

 In order to provide custom conditions, its essential to understand how conditions are written.
-Refer to :ref:`typoscript-syntax-conditions-syntax` if syntax of conditions is not known yet.
+Refer to :ref:`typoscript-syntax-conditions-syntax` for details.

 Conditions are evaluated by the `Symfony Expression Language`_ and are evaluated to boolean results.
 Therefore an integrator can write :ts:`[true === true]`